Use up that extra cider with this Apple Cider Pulled Pork recipe. The perfect blend of flavor with onion, garlic, coconut sugar, and loads of spices.

 To go the Instant Pot route, begin by setting the pot to the sauté function.

-While it heats, cut each pork loin into 4 inch long chunks.
+While it heats, cut each pork tenderloin into 4 inch long chunks.

 Add the oil to the pot.
 Once hot, add the pork and sauté for 2 minutes on each side to brown the meat.